 These strikes have proven that, although the care system can be put under the thumb of privatisation, it can’t be dismantled entirely without protest.

 But one element of care services has been effectively privatised – dentistry, and nowadays it’s a bona fide business.

-The BMJ Perspective
+The BMJ Perspective on Private Care

 In 1996, the British Medical Journal (BMJ) wrote an article entitled Privatising the NHS: Dentistry Paves the Way.

 The article stated, “NHS dentistry has already forged close links with the private sector.
 Strict curbs on NHS spending on dentistry have led to patients’ co-payments increasing steadily and to a rapid expansion of the private market.”

 “Although the number of dentists in the general dental service of the NHS rose from under 15000 in 1979 to 19400 in March 1994, the number who are also registered with the three largest private dental insurance schemes has risen from none to about 7500 in the past 10 years.”

 “These changes provide salutary lessons for other areas of health care.”

 A Focus on Profits